PublicDataWorks/complaint-manager/README.md

   # generates the local certificates signed by local CA
   mkcert -cert-file .cert/client.crt -key-file .cert/client.key localhost
   ```

+If you want to run using certs on Firefox also run `brew install nss`

 If you run into issues like `ERROR: failed to read the CA key: open /Users/<username>/Library/Application Support/mkcert/rootCA-key.pem: permission denied`, then you can solve this using: